mconf/bigbluebot/README.md

 ## Requisites

-A BigBlueButton server with `bbb-demo` installed
+A BigBlueButton server with `bbb-demo` installed or setting the server API secret

 ## Instructions